The Gospel According to John:

 ?
 What evidence can you see to indicate that God is bringing about these four effects in your own life?

 ?
-Which of the four reasons for the Incarnation do you think is the most important to your spiritual well-being?
+Which of the four reasons for the Incarnation seems to be the most important to your spiritual well-being at the present time?

 another insight regarding the Word

-The Gospel According to John 1:18 reprinted in the study book refers to the Word as “the only-begotten Son of God.”
-(Older Revised Standard Version translations eliminate “-begotten” and “of God.”)
-The word begotten implies coming from a father.
-(The word born is used to describe a birth from the womb of a woman, and the use of that word focuses attention on a child having both a mother and a father.)
-Because the Evangelist so intentionally emphasizes Jesus’ divine lineage over his human genealogy in the prologue, distinguishing Jesus’ as God’s only-begotten Son seems entirely fitting.
+The Gospel According to John 1:18 (RSV2CE) reprinted in the study book refers to the Word as “the only-begotten Son of God.”
+The Revised Standard Version translation of the Gospel According to John 1:18 (RSVCE), which we link to on our online pages, eliminates “-begotten” and “of God.”
+The word “begotten” implies coming from a father.
+The word “born” describes a birth from the womb of a woman, and focuses attention on a child having both a mother and a father.
+It appears that because the Evangelist so intentionally emphasizes Jesus’ divine lineage over his human genealogy in the prologue, the translators of the RSV2CE chose to distinguish Jesus’ as God’s only-begotten Son.

 a connection to Paul